h-merritt/h-merritt.github.io/index.markdown

 Currently, I'm a postdoc in London at the Network Science Institute.
 I am interested in the origins and consequences of sociality with an emphasis on experience, environment, interaction, and dynamics.
 Given that my work and other's emphasizes the pervasive impact of our social relationships, I try to practice what I preach by building community.
 This looks like building bridges between fields, supporting (especially historically underserved) trainees, and fostering an inclusive, equitable, and welcoming classroom.

+I love giving talks and chatting about my work and its implications.
+Please do reach out about potential speaking engagements :)

 If any of what I've said piques your interest, send me an email to say hi!